Young People’s Unemployment in Africa

 Theoretical Vs Practical Education

-- Another major contributor is the mismatch between the skills young people acquire in school and the demands of the job market.
+- A major cause is the skills mismatch between school and the job market.

-- Many universities and colleges still emphasize theoretical knowledge over practical skills.
+- Many universities emphasize theory over practical skills.

 Inaccessibility of Opportunities

-- Banks and financial institutions are often reluctant to lend to young people because they lack collateral or credit history.
+- Banks rarely lend to young people without collateral or credit history.

 High Population

-- Africa’s population is growing at a faster rate than its economies can generate jobs.
+- Africa’s population grows faster than its job market.

-- Every year, millions of new job seekers enter the labor market.
+- Each year, millions of new job seekers enter the workforce.

 Poor Governance and Corruption